 British Open Singles Winner (U24) 1982

 Chris started his professional tennis career at RMTC in 2007, and returned after nine years at the Royal Tennis Court at Hampton Court Palace.
-He is currently the World No. 3 and has won the 2020 Australian Open and 2018 French Open, and was twice finalist in the British and Australian Opens.
+He is currently the World No. 8 and has recently won the 2023 Australian Open (singles and doubles) and 2018 French Open (singles), and was twice finalist in the British and Australian Opens (amongst many other accomplishments).
 Chris has a strong understanding of the technical nature of the game and is highly sought-after for coaching and lessons.

 French Open Singles Winner 2018